ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Transparency Service MUST register a Signed Statement that defines its initial configuration before registering any other Signed Statement.
 The Transparency Service MAY register an additional Signed Statement that updates its configuration.

-The Transparency Service provides an endpoint that returns the Transparency Statement that describes its current configuration.
+The Transparency Service provides an endpoint that returns the Transparent Statement that describes its current configuration.

 The configuration `reg_info` SHOULD include a secure version number and a timestamp.